Jordan Missig: 2024

 In May 2024, it was announced that Missig would make his debut in the Indy NXT championship at the Indianapolis round for Abel Motorsports, replacing Josh Mason.

 2025

 In 2025, Missig earned a full-time Indy NXT seat with Abel Motorsports.

 2026

 Missig remained with Abel Motorsports for the 2026 season.
+However, following a crash at the Nashville Superspeedway, it was announced that Missig would not contest the final four races of the season with the team.